 Okay, milk and juice do go – but eggs too?

 We know from Dairy Queen’s ingredient list that there are egg whites in an Orange Julius.
 Historically, nogs were drunk on the same principle of mixing milk or cream with acidic alcohol as well as eggs – rather like the egg nog of modern times.
-The result is rather like the creamy, heady tang of an Orange Julius.
-So the final element in the drink is the eggs – I whizzed up an egg white with orange juice and was surprised by the soft lusciousness of the foam.
+The result is similar to a rich and creamy Orange Julius.
+So the final ingredient in the recipe is eggs – I whizzed up an egg white with orange juice and was surprised by the soft lusciousness of the foam.
 It made the drink smooth and silky with a good deal of effervescence and an attractive head of froth.
 However, it also tasted of egg, the same taste I get when I substitute powdered egg whites.
 Then I had a brainwave.
 I tried a meringue nest.
-It’s egg white is safely cooked with a bit of sugar – and miraculously, has the same effervescent and soothing effect on the orange juice as raw egg white – happily it also tastes more of meringue than egg.
+The egg white is safely cooked with sugar – and miraculously, has the same effervescent and soothing effect on the orange juice as raw egg white – happily it also tastes more like meringue than egg.

 The finished article

-Based on my unreliable memories, I reckon I’ve cracked the secret to the Orange Julius.
-I’ve no doubt I could refine my recipe if I could compare an actual Orange Julius.
-But what are our adolescent memories of food about?
-Are they the actual taste of the food, or longing memories of how we felt at the time – a time, when we were full of youthful energy, when the sun was out, the surf was up and life was good.
-My Orange Julius tastes a lot like that.
+Based on my unreliable memories, I reckon I’ve cracked the secret of Orange Julius.
+It tastes how I remember an Orange Julius, but more than that it reminds me of how I felt as a teenager in California – a time, when we were full of youthful energy, when the sun was out, the surf was up and life was good.